discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 - <Skill name="symboloffaith" /> has the longest cast time and drops at your location at the end of the cast, so it is recommended to start with this while running in.
 - Add <Skill name="shieldofwrath" /> in towards the end of your presymbols for significant extra damage.
 This may be difficult to do without a dedicated equipment template as equipping a 2-handed weapon will unequip your Focus.
-- It is imperative to trigger the boss promptly after you finish presymboling, or you will lose damage ticks on your symbols.
+- It is important to trigger the boss right after you finish presymboling, or you will lose damage ticks on your symbols.
 - Instant CC is valuable so that presymbols tick into <Effect name="Exposed" />.
+- In fast phase times, it can be worth it to use <Skill name="symbolofresolution" /> and/or <Skill name="symbolofenergy" /> in your precast.
+With slower phases, it may be better to use them in-phase so that no ticks are missed.

 Here is a sample presymbol skill order: